-Hiking in Scotland, for keen walkers, is the ideal way to see the best of the country.
-Escape to the hills and experience some exhilarating mountain walks.
+For keen walkers, hiking in Scotland is the ideal way to see the best of the country, so why not escape to the hills and experience some of our exhilarating mountain walks.

 The West Highland Way, from Milngavie to Fort William, a distance of 95 miles, is one of Scotland’s most popular walks.
 Hills, woodland and wildlife make it a favourite with hikers from all over the world.
 And once you arrive in Fort William, if you have any energy left, carry on by taking the Great Glen Way, a further 73 miles to Inverness.